Are you getting a bargain, or buying a fake? Here are 7 ways to tell if your cosmetics are counterfeit

 It started, of course, with bags.
 And no wonder!
 With designer handbags retailing for thousands of dollars and acting as an indicator of status, it seemed inevitable that someone would start producing fakes.
 But counterfeiting has now entered the perfumes and cosmetics market to the extent where it’s become a major problem for manufacturers and consumers alike.

-In Los Angeles recently, American police raided 21 separate locations and seized £500,000 worth of fake cosmetics, including popular brands such as MAC, NARS and Kylie Jenner – a problem for the brands, to be sure.
-But when the faux makeup was analyzed, a problem for the consumer was revealed: there were high levels of not just bacteria, but animal waste in these normally cruelty-free cosmetics.
+In Los Angeles recently, American police raided 21 separate locations and seized £500,000 worth of fake cosmetics.
+These included popular high street brands such as MAC, NARS and Kylie Jenner – a problem for the brands, to be sure.
+But when the faux makeup was analyzed, a serious problem for the consumer was revealed.
+Namely, there were high levels of not just bacteria, but animal waste in these normally cruelty-free cosmetics.

 The Uncertainty of Online Shopping